Blues chase Bishop early, rout Stars 5-1 in West showdown - WHIZ News

+“Obviously the standings are close,” Parayko said.
+“However you can get points, it’s huge in this league, just try to keep getting points.
+Not even just Dallas, but any team you can get points against in this league.”

-Bishop, a 2019 Vezina Trophy finalist, was pulled after Jaden Schwartz beat him from the right circle in transition for a 4-0 lead just 4:45 into the second period.
-Bishop made nine stops on 13 shots.
+Bishop, a 2019 Vezina Trophy finalist, was replaced by Anton Khodobin after Jaden Schwartz beat him from the right circle in transition for a 4-0 lead just 4:45 into the second period.

-The defending Stanley Cup champions improved to 3-0-1 against Dallas, which had a six-game point streak stopped.
+By then, the drama was already gone in a meeting of teams that played a seven-game playoff series in the second round last season, before the Stars recovered from a horrid start to this season and began climbing steadily in the standings.

+Allen ended a personal three-game losing streak while subbing for Jordan Binnington on the second night of a back-to-back.

-Any hope of a playoff buzz in a rematch of last season’s seven-game series in the second round started to fade when Steen put in his own rebound off a blocked shot, ending a flurry that began with shots from Parayko and Kyrou.
+Less than six minutes into the game, Steen put in his own rebound off a blocked shot, ending a flurry that began with shots from Parayko and Kyrou.

-Late in the first, Perron easily beat Bishop on a rebound before Kryou and Schwartz, who also had an assist, scored a little more than two minutes apart early in the second.
+Late in the first period, Perron easily beat Bishop on a rebound before Kryou and Schwartz, who also had an assist, scored a little more than two minutes apart early in the second.
 Both goals came in transition, but without traffic in front of Bishop.

-The Blues and Stars have one more scheduled meeting next Saturday in St. Louis.
+Parayko — who has seven points in four games against Dallas, with four of his seven goals — made it 5-0 early in the third.

 Jamie Oleksiak’s third goal and second in as many games with 3:33 remaining kept the Blues from recording a third consecutive shutout.